 Please do not underestimate the challenge of finding accommodation.
 Start your housing search straight away and make this your top priority before your school year begins.
 Make sure you have arranged accommodation in Groningen before the 1st of August.
-If you decide to come to Groningen without a place to stay, you will most likely be depending on staying in hostels or hotels for a longer period of time.
-This comes with high costs, a lot of discomfort and stress.
+If you decide to come to Groningen without a place to stay, you will likely be depending on staying at hostels or hotels for a longer period.
+This comes with high costs, discomfort and stress.
 If you do not have a room on August 1st, we advise you not to come to Groningen.

 Are you trying to find accomodation as an international student?
 Watch the video!
 Viliam, Elena, Ariana and Nyasha will give you some top tips on how to search effectively and improve your chances.